pilcrowonpaper/geneva/README.md

 ^ (n, l, m) = (4, 2, 0)

 ## Running the code
 There are 2 ways you can run the code.
+It usually takes around 5-10 seconds for the graph to appear.

 ### 1. Testing it on CodePen
 [CodePen Link](https://codepen.io/pilcrowOnPaper/pen/WNjqGMW)
+After changing the values (if needed), click the "reload" button.
 ### 2. Hosting the website locally
 This is built on Svelte.